arduino/help-center-content/content/Hardware Support/UNO/Update-Modulino-firmware.md

 6. Click ![Upload button](img/symbol_upload_cloud.png) **Upload** to upload the sketch to your Arduino UNO R4 WiFi.

-7. The firmware update is complete when the sketch is successfully uploaded to the board.
+7. The firmware update is complete when the sketch is successfully uploaded to the board and the text `PAS` is displayed on the LED matrix.

 8. You can now test the Modulino by [importing a Modulino Template](https://support.arduino.cc/hc/en-us/articles/14826942993308-Import-an-Arduino-Cloud-Template).